RunAroundInCircles/Breaking-Democracy/README.md

 * **A calendar module**: The calendar module allows users to see different events that the user can participate in for the game.
 Once correctly implemented the user can click the event and a mini game will start.
 One example minigame is hacking.
 ![Calendar](/UsercaseImages/calendar.PNG)
 ![CalendarEvent](/UsercaseImages/calendarEvent.PNG)
+* **An asteroids clone**: The only minigame implemented currently is an asteroids clone, move with arrow keys and shoot with space bar.
+Destroy as many asteroids as you can before you die.
 ![HackingGame](/UsercaseImages/HackingGame.png)

 * **Echo module**: The Echo module allows users to see social media posts about events in the game.